FIND US ON SOCIAL

 Babies can start drinking water at 6 months.
 It helps to start offering some H2O when your baby begins eating solids—around 6 months—to keep their bowels moving smoothly.
 While some parents opt to start solids between 4 and 6 months, the AAP suggests waiting until age 6 months for water.

 After 6 months, water can help babies get used to drinking the beverage that will become a hydration staple and can help prevent constipation as babies expand their diets beyond breastmilk and/or formula.
 Plus, water may help keep your baby’s teeth clean by washing away bits of food.
-If your family lives where water is fluoridated, it may help preserve dental health by strengthening teeth, according to the CDC.
+If your family lives where water is fluoridated, it may help preserve dental health by strengthening teeth.

 How do you introduce water to a baby?